Towards 2-derivators for formal $\infty$-category theory: Abstract

 \section{Abstract}

-Introduced independently by Grothendieck and Heller in the 1980s, derivators provide a formal way to study homotopy theories by working in some quotient category such as the homotopy category of a model category.
-In 2015 Riehl and Verity introduced $\infty$-cosmoi, which are particular $(\infty,2)$-categories where one can develop $(\infty,1)$-category theory in a synthetic way.
-They noticed that much of the theory of $\infty$-cosmoi can be developed inside a quotient, the homotopy $2$-category.
-In the following, we begin a program that aims to formalise the $\infty$-cosmological approach to $\infty$-category theory in a derivator-like framework.
-In this paper we introduce some axioms and demonstrate they hold in a variety of models, including common models related to $\infty$-category theory.
-We also prove that these axioms are stable under a particular shift operation.
+Derivators, introduced independently by Grothendieck and Heller in the 1980s, provide a categorical framework for studying homotopy theory.
+They are based on the idea that, while the homotopy 1-category of a single model category or $(\infty, 1)$-category retains only limited information, the structured collection of homotopy 1-categories of diagram categories often suffices for many homotopical purposes.
+In this paper, we introduce a set of axioms for a 2-dimensional analog of derivators: a refinement of the homotopy 2-category of an enriched model category or $(\infty, 2)$-category into a coherent system of homotopy 2-categories of higher categories of diagrams.
+We show that these axioms are satisfied in a variety of models, including standard ones related to $(\infty, 1)$-category theory.
+Moreover, we prove that the axioms are preserved under a certain shift operation.